-Assuming the transmission of equiprobable symbols, the optimum detector, based on the estimates of α_n , computes the Euclidean distance between the received signal and each constellation symbol (multiplied by estimates α_n and α{n+k}) and chooses the closest one to r_n as the received symbol.
+Assuming the transmission of equiprobable symbols, the optimum detector, based on the estimates of α_n , computes the Euclidean distance between the received signal and each constellation symbol (multiplied by estimates α_n and α{n+k}) and choses the closest one to r_n as the received symbol.

-Considering that the receiver is able to estimate without error the actual values of $\alpha(t)$ and $\phi(t)$ and that fading samples α_n and α{n+k} are uncorrelated, it was shown in [19,20] that the system bit error rate is minimized for $\theta = 27^{\circ}$.
-The interested reader may find in [20] a performance analysis of modulation diversity taking into account the effects of channel estimation errors.
+Considering that the receiver is able to estimate without error the actual values of $\alpha(t)$ and $\phi(t)$ and that fading samples α_n and α{n+k} are uncorrelated, it was shown in [2,3] that the system bit error probability is minimized for $\theta = 27^{\circ}$.
+The interested reader may find in [3] a performance analysis of modulation diversity taking into account the effects of channel estimation errors.

-6. RESULTS
+6. Results

-This section presents simulation results concerning the transmission of the image Lena (256×256 pixels), presented in Figure 5, through a Rayleigh fading channel.
-Vector quantization with dimension K = 16 (corresponding to image blocks of 4×4 pixels) and codebook size (number of codevectors) N = 256 was considered.
+This section presents simulation results concerning the transmission of the image Lena (256×256 pixels), presented in Figure 4, through a Rayleigh fading channel.
+Vector quantization with dimension K = 16(corresponding to image blocks of 4×4 pixels) and codebook size (number of codevectors) N = 256 was considered.
 Hence, the corresponding code rate was R = 0.5 bpp.
-The codebook was designed by the algorithm LBG (Linde-Buzo-Gray) [4], using a tranining set consisting of four images (256×256 pixels) shown in Figure 6: Peppers, Gull, Frog and Boat.
-The quality of the reconstructed images was evaluated using the peak signal-to-noise ratio (PSNR), which is defined (for an original image quantized at 8.0 bpp) as where MSE denotes the mean squared error between the original and reconstructed images, defined as where F(l, c) and $\hat{F}(l, c)$ denotes, respectively, the pixels values of the original and reconstructed images, l denotes the l-th row and c denotes the c-th column of a digital image (matrix) 256×256 pixels.
+The codebook was designed by the algorithm LBG (Linde-Buzo-Gray) [13], using a tranining set consisting of four images 256×256 .
+The quality of the reconstructed images was evaluated using the peak signal-to-noise ratio (PSNR).